gridclub/logos/README.md

 # GRiD logos

 This repository contains logos for the GRiD data club.
-Currently there are two files.

 * grid_logo.png : This is a transparent image with dimensions 364px x 172px.
 This is suitable for use in websites, slideshows, reports, etc.